Updated: Sep 22

 We're nicely settled into our new home, Glasfryn Hall in lovely Caerwys (the biggest house in the smallest town in Britain - that must be some sort of claim to fame?).

 The plan is to create convert and extend an outbuilding into a 1000 sq/ft permanent gallery that will sell my own work alongside that of other local artists.
-At the same time, we'll be opening up the house and gardens for special exhibitions three or four times a year.
+We would also like to open up the house for special exhibitions three or four times a year.

 It's the planning process that has been holding us up.
 There are no complications or issues (as far as we are aware) but it is just taking forever.
 We submitted our application in April and were told to expect a decision within the usual 8-weeks.
 However, here we are 15 weeks and two missed deadlines later and there is still not an inkling as to when we might hear something.